 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

-Defined as individuals who work a majority of their time on or for a vessel, seamen can be:
+Defined as individuals who work on or for a vessel, seamen can be:

 As well as other adjoining areas used by an employer in:

-Passengers injured on a boat or cruise ship may sue the owner.
+Passengers injured on a boat or cruise ship may file suit against the owner.
 The owner needs notification within a specified time.
 Typically, a claim must be within a year of the incident.
-It is important to consult an attorney if you are a passenger injured at sea.
+It is important if you are a passenger injured at sea to consult an attorney.

 No matter who you are, you can afford legal representation!